davewalker60/pmdup/pages/booking-rooms.md

 ### <span style="color:red">***&nbsp;&nbsp;&nbsp;2027 hotel room registration via PMDUP is almost ready to officially open.
 See below.<br>&nbsp;&nbsp;&nbsp;2027 camp registration will open later this year.
 [Learn more here.](register.md)***</span>

-<br>For 2027, the official camp dancing will start the evening of Fri Feb 12 and end the evening of Thu Feb 18, with the likelihood of pre- and post-camp dancing on the night before and day/night after.
+<br>For 2027, the official camp dancing starts the evening of Fri Feb 12 and ends the evening of Thu Feb 18, with the likelihood of pre- and post-camp dancing on the night before and day/night after.

 We have 27 rooms of the 30-room Hotel Las Arenas Puerto Morelos for 10 nights (Wed Feb 10 check-in to Sat Feb 20 check-out) and 1 room for 6 nights (Wed Feb 10 check-in to Tues Feb 16 check-out).
 We will also do our best to reserve rooms for your additional nights before and after, based on the best-guess dates you provide in the lodging request form.